 Pin an engaging tweet to the top of your profile.
-You could pin a product demo video, a link to a published article or a featured story, or just pin a happy team picture.
+You could pin a product demo video, a link to a published article, a featured story, or just a happy team picture.
 Change it up regularly to keep your audience engaged.

 11. Establish frequency.

-As a startup you probably don't have a dedicated person to do your social media.
-Chart a monthly strategy with the team that notes all key dates, product launches, special product offers or limited time sales.
-Once you have your plan put the tweets into a schedule that you can automate with one of the many tools available.
+You might not have a dedicated person to do your social media.
+Chart a monthly strategy with the team that notes all key dates, product launches, special product offers, or limited-time sales.
+Once you have your plan, put the tweets into a schedule that you can automate with one of the many tools available.

 12. Create great content.

-You can talk about your newest feature addition, the website launch, snippets of customer feedback, live tweet from events, and/or like and retweet content that's relevant to your brand.
+You can talk about your newest feature addition, the website launch, snippets of customer feedback, live tweets from events, and like and retweet content relevant to your brand.
 Be sure to mix in original content and retweets with your commentary added.

 13. Determine timing.

 Use analytics and experiment to find the time of day that yields the most impressions, likes, and retweets.

 You need a strategy for using the best hashtags for your tweets.
 Use keywords that are relevant to your brand.
 The best practice is no more than two hashtags per tweet.
 If you're going to an event or launching your product, create a unique hashtag.
 Be sure the team knows to incorporate these hashtags as they tweet.
 Capitalize each word to increase visibility; not more than 2 or 3 words.

 - Teaser for upcoming releases or updates.